Tyrn/dotfiles/README.md

 # Manjaro Linux workstation config

-For Plasma KDE and i3; also good for RPi.
+For Plasma KDE and i3; also good for RPi. _X11 only_, so far!

 - Install [Chezmoi](https://www.chezmoi.io/):